Howard Lesnick

 Howard Lesnick (April 22, 1931 - April 19, 2020) was the Jefferson B. Fordham Professor of Law Emeritus at the University of Pennsylvania Law School.

-Biography
+Early life and education

 Lesnick was born into a Jewish family in New York City to George L. and Sadie (Rovner) Lesnick, the children of immigrants.
 Lesnick was raised in the Bronx, New York and in Bangor, Pennsylvania.

 Lesnick had an AB in History from New York University (1952), an AM in American History from Columbia University (1953), and an LLB from Columbia Law School (Editor-in-Chief of the Columbia Law Review, 1958).

+Career

 He was in the United States Army from 1953 to 1955.
 He was a law clerk to U.S. Supreme Court Justice John M. Harlan from 1959 to 1960, one of the first Jews to serve as a U.S. Supreme Court clerk.